notreux/UpsideEngine/docs/tutorials/shader-guide/FirstSteps.md

 On this page, you will learn how a shader is created and how to assign it to your objects.
-To start Let's create a new luau file `guide.client.luau` in which we will place this code:
+To start Let's create a new script `guide.client.luau` in which we will place this code:

 ## A basic setup